Learn all about the different aspects of filmmaking in fun and friendly classes.

 In response to the Covid-19 pandemic, we implement a range of safety measures that comfortably exceed government guidelines.

-We also build in lots of frequent cleaning of the workshop space and equipment.
 If you’d like to know more about our safety measures, please contact us.